 About a third of our global soils have been already degraded.
 In this first blog and video of the Soil at risk -symposium, Ronald Vargas, the secretary of the Global Soil Partnership, will tell us greetings from the Food and Agriculture Organization FAO.
 Jari Liski, Research Professor and Head of Climate System Research, Finnish Meteorological Institute, will then tell us about actions taken in Finland.
-Liski is leading the multidisciplinary research done on Carbon Action platform.
+Liski is leading the multidisciplinary research done on the Carbon Action platform.
 You will meet them both at the Soil at risk -symposium!

 Ronald Vargas: Greetings from FAO

 Is soil at risk?
 About a third of our global soils have been already degraded and this can expand if we don’t take actions now.
 We are degrading and losing our healthy soils every minute, mostly due to unsustainable human practices.
 Once we lose this soil, most likely, we won't see it again in our lifetime, as it takes long for nature to produce soils.

 Why should we worry about this?
 Food comes from soils, around 95% of our food is produced in our soils by the farmers.
 If we want healthy food, we need to have healthy soils.
 Without efforts to rebuild soil health, we could lose our ability to grow enough nutritious food to feed the planet’s population.
 In addition to food, fertile soil produces raw materials and stores and cleans the water we use.
 Soils help us to fight climate change because it has a great stock of soil organic carbon.
 Also, soil hosts a crucial part of our planets’ biodiversity, as soil is home for around a quarter of Earth’s biodiversity.
 With all this, soil helps us reduce different risks, including floods.
 Soil degradation creates a vicious cycle in which less carbon is stored, nutrients are lost and therefore the world gets hotter and the land in general becomes degraded.